ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Statewide Distribution and Locations

-MBC records (Map 93) fill in some spaces that were empty on the 1986-90 Atlas map.
-The species has been reported at least once from all of the NABA Counts around the state, and is usually reported in varying numbers from the Northern, Central and Southern Berkshire Counts; from the Central Franklin (nearly every year), Northampton, and Lower Pioneer Counts; from Northern Worcester and Blackstone Valley, and from all the eastern Massachusetts counts, including Cape Cod and Martha’s Vineyard.
+These records fill in some spaces that were empty on the 1986-90 Atlas map.
+The species has been reported at least once from all of the NABA Counts around the state.
+It is usually reported in varying numbers from the Northern, Central and Southern Berkshire Counts; from the Central Franklin (nearly every year), Northampton, and Lower Pioneer Counts; from Northern Worcester and Blackstone Valley, and from all the eastern Massachusetts counts, including Cape Cod and Martha’s Vineyard.

-Tawny-edged Skipper may have increased on Martha's Vineyard since the 1930's; Jones and Kimball (1943) report it as only "occasional" on that island, and there appear to be no museum specimens.
+Tawny-edged Skipper may have increased on Martha's Vineyard since the 1930's; Jones and Kimball (1943) reported it as only "occasional" on that island, and there appear to be no museum specimens.
 Today, the Vineyard checklist (Pelikan 2002) ranks Tawny-edged as “Common."
-On Cape Cod, Mello and Hanson (2004) say it “regularly occurs," and MBC has many Cape Cod reports.
+On Cape Cod, Mello and Hanson (2004) say it “regularly occurs," and BOM-MBC has many Cape Cod reports.
+For Nantucket, there appear to be no specimens in the Maria Mitchell Museum, or other museums, and Jones and Kimball did not report it from the 1940's, but local observers think that it probably will be found, especially given the 2011 report from Tuckernuck (LoPresti 2011).

-Tawny-edged was not found on a 2001 survey of the Boston Harbor Islands (except at World’s End peninsula), although many other skippers were on the islands (Mello 2002).
+Tawny-edged was not found on a 2001 survey of the Boston Harbor Islands, except at World’s End peninsula in Hingham, although many other skippers were on the islands (Mello 2002).
 However, it has been found on the Elizabeth Islands – on Nashawena on June 3, 1988 and on Naushon July 28 and Aug 11, 1988 (Mello 1988).

-Tawny-edged is not usually found in large aggregations.
+Tawny-edged is not usually found in large aggregations, though numbers can build up by late summer.
 Even at some well-scoured and usually productive locations, such as Broad Meadow Brook in Worcester or Great Blue Hill in Canton, observers have found only a maximum of 5 on any one day.
 On the other hand, the skipper sometimes turns up at unexpected spots, like Boston Nature Center in Boston.
-Counts from “around the town,” (such as East Longmeadow max.
-33 on 8/4/2002 K. Parker, or Easton max.
-23 on 6/5/1995 B. Cassie) can run into double digits.
+Counts from “around the town” can run into double digits.

-The following is a selection of high counts from smaller discrete locations.
-They are usually in single-digits.
+The following is a selection of high counts from discrete locations, and other significant reports:

 Broods and Flight Period

-According to MBC records, Tawny-edged adults are seen from mid-May through the third week in September, with occasional stragglers into October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
-(These dates are both earlier and later than those given in the 1986-90 Atlas.)
+According to MBC 1993-2008 records, Tawny-edged adults are seen from mid-May through the third week in September, with occasional stragglers into October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
 Peak numbers are seen from 4th week in May through 2nd week in June, and again from 4th week in July through 3rd week in August, indicating at least two broods.
 But statewide there is not a sharp break between broods, and the skipper seems to be always flying somewhere throughout the season.

 This skipper is bivoltine through most of its range, except the far north.
 Mello and Hanson (2004) say that a lack of August records on Cape Cod means it is single-brooded there, or has only a partial second brood in some years.
-However, MBC has several August reports from the Cape, for example, 9 on 8/23/1997 Bourne, A. Robb, and 2 on 8/23/2011, Sandwich, J. Dwelly.
+However, there are now several August reports from the Cape, for example, 9 on 8/23/1997 Bourne, A. Robb, and 2 on 8/23/2011, Sandwich, J. Dwelly.

 Outlook